LeoLovina/okta_test/README.md

     - Microsoft.EntityFrameworkCore.Design
     - Microsoft.EntityFrameworkCore.Tools
 - change the 'Default project' to the project that contains DbContext
-- execute 'add-migration init' or 'add-migration init -o Persistence\Migration'
+- execute 'add-migration init' or 'add-migration init -o Persistence\Migrations'
 - To undo this action, use Remove-Migration.
 - auto create database in Entity Framework Core https://entityframework.net/knowledge-base/42355481/auto-create-database-in-entity-framework-core